anjusam/weather-app-bot/README.md

 # weather-app-bot
-Rule based Weather app bot using node js
+Rule based Weather app bot using node js and regular expressions

 This is a very simple chat bot that that checks the weather for a place.
 It uses regex to compare and match input to patterns and fetch responses accordigly.